 Background on lease accounting data population

-As a result of the new ASC 842 and IFRS 16 lease accounting standards, organizations are examining their lease management practices and addresses data gaps due to incomplete or inconsistent lease information.
-The on the heels of other accounting initiatives designed to increase transparency, ASC 842 and IFRS 16 requires organizations to harness real estate and equipment lease data to make more calculations for financial reporting that more accurately reflect the financial health of the company, ensure lease terms are accurate and current, verify correct payments are made or received and avoid missing critical dates.
+As a result of the new ASC 842 and IFRS 16 lease accounting standards, organizations are examining their lease management practices and addressing data gaps due to incomplete or inconsistent lease information.
+On the heels of other accounting initiatives designed to increase transparency, ASC 842 and IFRS 16 require organizations to harness real estate and equipment lease data to make more calculations for financial reporting.
+The goal of the new standards was to reflect lease liabilities and corresponding assets on the balance sheet, but the exercise can also help ensure lease terms are accurate and current, verify correct payments are made or received and avoid missing critical dates.

 How to tackle data migration and population into new lease accounting software